 Choosing the right mother wavelet $\psi(t)$ is crucial to the effectiveness of the Wavelet Transform's (WT) since it affects the precision of the time-frequency representation (TFR) of the original signal that is produced \cite{mother-wavelet}.
 The wavelet is typically expressed in its scaled and translated form:

 where $s$ is the scale parameter that controls frequency resolution, and $u$ is the translation parameter that determines time localization.

 In this work, the Daubechies 8 (db8) wavelet was selected because it effectively captures both the smooth low frequency uterine activity and the sharp transient changes, making it more suitable than shorter Daubechies wavelets.
 This property makes it particularly appropriate for analyzing the nonstationary nature of EHG signals \cite{BATISTA2016178}.
-Accordingly, the DWT was implemented using the db8 wavelet with a 5-level decomposition to analyze the EHG signals.
+Accordingly, the DWT was implemented using the db8 wavelet with a five level decomposition to analyze the EHG signals.

-For each channel of the EHG signals, the 5-level wavelet decomposition produces five sets of detail coefficients (D1-D5) and one set of approximation coefficients (A5), yielding six sub bands in total.
+For each channel of the EHG signals, the five level wavelet decomposition produces five sets of detail coefficients (D1-D5) and one set of approximation coefficients (A5), yielding six sub bands in total.
 From each sub band, six statistical features were extracted from the wavelet coefficients to characterize the signal's time-frequency properties.
-This results in 6 features $\times$ 6 sub-bands = 36 features per channel.
+This results in 6 features $\times$ 6 sub bands, which is 36 features per channel.
 These features are computed from the coefficients within each sub band, where $c[i]$ represents the $i$-th wavelet coefficient and $N$ is the total number of coefficients in that sub band.

 The extracted features include: \begin{enumerate} \item Mean

 \item Variance

 \item Energy